HAL24K/pyvlog/README.md

 ### Write custom v-log parsers for your projects

-The `VLogParser` class is designed to be extendable to any number of different logging routines.
-To create a custom parsing class, you may simply inherit the base `VLogParser` class and define a new `.log_status()` method.
-This method must take the status as a (first) argument, followed by any number of further arguments.
-These further arguments must be set upon the initialisation of the class and passed as kwargs in the call to `super().__init__()`.
+Custom parser classes can be created for any number of different logging routines, simply by inheriting the base `VLogParser` class and defining a new `.log_status()` method, plus any additional arguments.
 The two additional classes defined in the `parsers` module, `VLogParserToList` and `VLogParserToJson`, illustrate how such a custom parsing class may be created.

 ### Traffic device coverage